Azure-Samples/kubernetes-offer-samples/samples/k8s-offer-azure-vote - custom/azure-vote-custom/README.md

-# azure-vote
+# azure-vote-custom

-The Azure Vote application is a simple sample used throughout the Azure Container Service (AKS) documentation.
+The Azure Vote Custom application is a simple sample to demonstrate custom meters usage in a containerized app.
 The application consists of two pods, one running a flask web form, and the second a redis instance for temporary data storage.
+This application can be used as a sample app for custom meters based offers on Azure marketplace.

 ## Installing the Chart